oceanprotocol-archive/OEPs/7/v0.3/README.md

 - After generating each individual checksum the complete `proof.checksum` entry is sorted, serialized and hashed as previously described in the other checksums
 - The final hash generated as a result of hashing the checksums (DID CHECKSUM or DID HASH) will be the ID part of the DID (the string after the prefix `did:op:`)

-Because this DID HASH will be stored on-chain and emitted as an event, a validator could use this information to check if something changed regarding the initial registration.

 #### DID Document Proof